 For more information on the Full Payment Certificate application process, please see Apply for Full Payment Certificate.

-If you continue to receive bills in the prior owner’s name, please report this to the Department of Finance/Utility Billing and Collections Customer Service.
+If you continue to receive bills in the prior owner’s name, please report this to the Department of Finance/Utility Billing & Customer Service.
 You may submit your change request by completing the Change of Owner Name/Mailing Address Form.
-If the Department does not have a record of the Full Payment Certificate from your closing, you may be required to provide us with a copy of the deed and/ or full payment certificate.
+If Utility Billing & Customer Service does not have a record of the Full Payment Certificate from your closing, you may be required to provide us with a copy of the deed and/ or full payment certificate.

 You may download a Refund Application.
 Complete the application and review it carefully.
 Make certain it is filled out completely and all requested supporting documentation is attached.
 An incomplete application will be denied due to insufficient documentation.

-If approved, it may take up to 8 weeks to receive your refund.
+If approved, it may take up to eight weeks to receive your refund.

-Generally, meters are read every 60–70 days.
+Generally, meters are read every 30 - 60 days.
 Periodically the Department of Water Management is unable to obtain an actual meter reading.
-This may happen because we cannot pick up an electronic signal from your meter.
+This may happen because we cannot pick up an electronic signal from your meter or access to the meter has been prevented.
 When this occurs, you will receive an estimated bill.
 When the Department of Water Management is able to obtain an actual meter reading you will receive a bill that reflects the actual usage.

-To allow for greater ease of obtaining actual meter readings, the DWM encourages customers to request the installation of an automatic meter reader.
+To allow for greater ease of obtaining actual meter readings and ensure accurate bills, the City encourages customers to request the installation of an automatic meter reader.
 You may contact the DWM at 312.747.2862 for more information.

 The Department of Finance is required by ordinance to bill and collect for all water usage registered on your water meter.
 No account adjustments or billing cancellation can be made when, after registration, water has been used, wasted or lost through leakage.

 This means you are eligible for water shut-off as of the date on the notice due to non-payment.
-To avoid water service termination, you must make payment arrangements before the shut-off date on the notice.
+To avoid water service termination, you must make payment or enter into a payment plan before the shut-off date on the notice.